* THE INTERNET AND THE WORLD WIDE WEB MODULE SUMMARY

 [Other Methods of Communicating on the Internet]

-Please log in so we can save your progress and see when you successfully complete Alison’s free Microsoft Digital Literacy - The Internet and the World Wide Web online course
+Log in to save your progress and obtain a certificate in Alison’s free Microsoft Digital Literacy - The Internet and the World Wide Web online course